Chapter 1

 The Handler breaks out into lyrical laughter.
 “Dude!
 If we don’t even know the organization’s name you think we’re going to know something like that?”

 Medic frowns in profound confusion.
-“You mean to tell me that you seriously don’t even know why you work for the agency?”
+“You mean to tell me that you don’t even know why you work for the agency?”

 “Oh, we know why we do what we do,” she responds snappily.
 “And maybe we’ll share those reasons with you when we’ve gotten to know each other a little better.
 But you should know that whatever you’re thinking those reasons might be, you’re probably wrong.”